 Previous colour changes – as recorded by the DVLA.

-“Specification” means the description of the Services as set out on the Website.
+“Specification” means the description of the Services as set out on the Access Channels.

 “Supplemental Data” means any third party data that is made available to You by the Integrator alongside the Services that is not part of the Services and is not provided to the Integrator by Us.